fiorinin/Hasher/README.md

 ## Installation
 1. Download the latest version at https://github.com/Johy/Hasher/releases
-2. Put it some place convenient for you like your documents or desktop
-3. Hasher has a few dependencies (listed below) that you need to make sure to have
+2. Hasher has a few dependencies (listed below) that you need to make sure to have
-4. Double-click on the application
+4. Double-click on the `.exe` application.
+A quick install will start, create a shortcut on your Desktop and launch it
-5. Follow the introductory setup, and enjoy!
+5. Follow the introductory setup in Hasher, and enjoy!

 <sup><sub>**If you prefer not to use a .exe file for security purposes, which I understand, you can download the zip at the same URL, uncompress it and follow the steps in the FAQ.**</sub></sup>